30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-A solid program that comes in at number 29 on our list.
+Adams State delivers a solid school counseling program.
 This online school counseling grad program offers students an education that prepares them to work with K-12 students in traditional school settings, as well as craft and implement school counseling programs in the academic settings where they are placed.
 This online school counseling master’s program offers a unique opportunity for students hoping to seek licensure in Colorado, as graduation from the school counseling specialization means students have met one out of three requirements needed to become a Colorado Special Services Provider: School Counselor.

 Key Highlights: